garysweaver/classmeta/README.md

 ### Compatibility Notes

-It might work with Rails 2.3, depending on whether the Railtie is compatible or not.
+Not sure about Rails 2.3 compatibility.
+Let me know if you have any compatibility issues.

-Ruby 1.9 is expected because of the way `SecureRandom` is abused for classes that aren't given a defined name via `named_meta`, but it will work with Ruby 1.8.x.
-Try adding this on the load path, like `config/environment.rb`:
+Ruby 1.9 is expected because of the way `SecureRandom` is abused for classes that aren't given a defined name via `named_meta`.

+But, it should work in Ruby 1.8.x if you try adding one of the following on the load path, e.g. in `config/environment.rb`:

     class SecureRandom
       # not guaranteed to be unique